laurakcleve/terrain-blog/content/blog/making-water-tiles/index.md

 ![more-leaks-1](more-leaks-1.jpg)

 I was really puzzled here because the overall level of the resin seemed to be far enough below the ground level on other parts of the tiles.
-I could almost swear that the resin was expanding somehow.
+It was almost like the resin was expanding or something.

 This was a particularly bad one, though it looks like the tile itself is just too uneven.

 ![more-leaks-2](more-leaks-2.jpg)

 There was nothing to be done about it but to wait and see how they turned out.
+I had an overblown fear that all the resin would leak out overnight, so I covered the whole floor around the table with newspapers and cardboard just to be safe.

-After the first night of curing, (thankfully we didn't wake up to a lake of spilled resin) a lot of bubbles had formed.
+After the first night of curing, (thankfully there was no lake of spilled resin) a lot of bubbles had formed.

 ![bubbles](bubbles.jpg)